Isotarge/dk64-tag-anywhere/README.md

 ## A note on emulation
 This patch will work on both real N64 hardware and modern emulators.
 For the best experience, it is recommended that you play on real N64 hardware with an EverDrive64 v3 or later.

-If you do not have access to real N64 hardware, modern emulators like [m64p](https://github.com/loganmc10/m64p), [Project64](https://www.pj64-emu.com/) (v3 or later), or [mupen64plus-next](https://github.com/libretro/mupen64plus-libretro-nx) will provide a reasonable experience.
+If you do not have access to real N64 hardware, modern emulators like [m64p](https://github.com/loganmc10/m64p/releases/tag/v2021.12.3) (v2021.12.3 or later), [Project64](https://www.pj64-emu.com/) (v3 or later), or [mupen64plus-next](https://github.com/libretro/mupen64plus-libretro-nx) will provide a reasonable experience.

 You may need to configure your emulator to use the EEPROM 16K save type for saves to persist between resets.
 If this option is not available, you will need to ask your emulator author to add it.
 In the mean time, you can use the savestate feature of your emulator to save your progress.